adawatia/DSA-with-Python/Sorting Algorithms/Selection Sort/selection_sort.md

 - Inefficient for large lists (O(n²) time complexity).
 - Performance does not improve with partially sorted arrays.
+- **Not Stable**: Selection Sort is not a stable sorting algorithm.
+Equal elements may not retain their original relative order after sorting.
+- **Not Adaptive**: Selection Sort is not adaptive.
+It does not take advantage of existing order in the input data to improve performance, and always performs the same number of operations regardless of the initial order.

 ## Conclusion

 Selection Sort is a fundamental algorithm in computer science that provides a clear example of sorting techniques.
 Although not suitable for large datasets, its straightforward approach and in-place nature make it an excellent educational tool.
+Its lack of stability and adaptability are key limitations, making it less suitable for scenarios where these properties are important.

+---